About Tricolored Blackbirds

 Historical Breeding Distribution

 Formerly abundant both in coastal California, where it was considered the most abundant bird from Los Angeles to San Diego in the mid-19th Century (Cooper cited in Baird and Cooper 1859), and in the Central Valley of California through interior southern California to northern Baja California (Grinnell 1915).
-Reported to breed in small numbers in southern Oregon (Neff 1937).
+Reported to breed in small numbers in southern Oregon (Neff 1937) and at scattered sites in eastern Washington.

 Current Breeding Distribution